yotkadata/covid-waves/README.md

 ## About the data

 For COVID-19 cases, I used data of the (great!) [**COVID19-European-Regional-Tracker**](https://github.com/asjadnaqvi/COVID19-European-Regional-Tracker).
-It's a project that collected data from many sources and adapted them to Eurostat's geographic [**NUTS regions**](https://ec.europa.eu/eurostat/web/nuts/background) (the so-called "Nomenclature of territorial units for statistics" (NUTS)) in its 2016 version (why not 2021, you ask?
+It's a project by [Asjad Naqvi](https://github.com/asjadnaqvi) that collected data from many sources and adapted them to Eurostat's geographic [**NUTS regions**](https://ec.europa.eu/eurostat/web/nuts/background) (the so-called "Nomenclature of territorial units for statistics" (NUTS)) in its 2016 version (why not 2021, you ask?
 [Read more here](https://github.com/asjadnaqvi/COVID19-European-Regional-Tracker#combining-data-across-countries)).

 ## About the script(s)